Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Introduction

-\headline{This paper is organized as follows.} Section~\ref{sec:framework} describes the database and the choice of descriptors in the HDE, and gives a reminder of the HDE.
+{This paper is organized as follows.} Section~\ref{sec:framework} describes the database, the choice of descriptors, and a reminder of the HDE approach.
 Section~\ref{sec:results} gives the HDE results and the hierarchical dependence of $T_c$.
-Section~\ref{sec:op} describes the construction of the order parameter to describe $T_c$.
-Section~\ref{sec:disc} discusses the comparison of the HDE with other machine learning methods employed in previous works, and various physical insights obtained from the HDE result.
-Appendix~\ref{app:mlworks} summarizes previous machine learning works on magnetic materials including Heusler compounds.
-Appendix~\ref{app:score} gives technical details on the analysis of HDE results.
-Appendix~\ref{app:mfrpa} gives the expressions of $T_c$ derived within mean-field and RPA theories.
+Section~\ref{sec:disc} discusses the comparison of the HDE with previously published machine learning approaches, and the physical insights within our HDE approach.
+Appendix~\ref{app:mlworks} summarizes previous machine learning works on magnetic materials including Heusler alloys.
+Appendix~\ref{app:mfrpa} gives the analytical expressions of $T_c$ derived within the mean-field and RPA approaches.